cmput415/Tester/README.md

 sure `ccid_or_groupid` matches your test package name: this is used to match your solution with your tests.
 You need to be able to pass all of your own tests!

+The `runtimes` property is a named list of _shared_ libraries that can be loaded before a command is executed.
+This is useful to load a runtime library into lli.
+This property is _not required_.

 The `toolchains` property is a named list of toolchains.
 A toolchain defines how to take an input file and turn it into the expected output file, assuming the